Got a Question?

 Questions aren’t the usual downfall to a fabulous presentation; it’s the answers!
 I’ve seen so many of my clients trip up in this area that I’m sharing how to navigate this minefield with finesse.

 1. Never take questions at the very end of your program – Taking questions at the end zaps the energy out of the room.
 And, as often happens, if there is only one weak question, your audience is left with the impression that there was no interest.
 It’s not that there wasn’t interest; it’s that there just weren’t interesting questions!Never answer #questions at the end of your talk.
-It zaps the energy out of the room & ends… Click To Tweet
+It zaps the energy out of the room & ends speech on a low note Click To Tweet

 3. Never Remark “Great Question” – Ugh!
 I hate to hear this type of response as it just reeks of stalling and kissing up.
 Also a void “glad you asked” and other faux compliments; just answer the question matter-of-factly and move on!